 The thumbnail display provides an overview of the whole clip.
-The section currently shown in the Sample Editor's main waveform display is indicated by a blue rectangle in the thumbnail, while the current selection range is shown in blue.
+The section currently shown in the Sample Editor's main waveform display is indicated by a blue rectangle in the thumbnail, while the current selection range is shown in blue-grey.

-- You can move the blue rectangle in the thumbnail to view other sections of the clip. - Click in the lower half of the rectangle and drag it to the left or right to move it. - You can resize the blue rectangle (by dragging its left or right edge) to zoom in or out, horizontally. - You can define a new viewing area by clicking in the upper half of the overview and dragging a rectangle with the pointer.
+You can move the blue rectangle in the thumbnail to view other sections of the clip.
+Clipting the laws helf of the rectangle and drag it to the left excitent to move it.

+Click in the lower half of the rectangle and drag it to the left or right to move it.

+- You can resize the blue rectangle (by dragging its left or right edge) to zoom in or out, horizontally. - You can define a new viewing area by clicking in the upper half of the overview and dragging a rectangle with the pointer.
+The ruler

 The Sample Editor ruler is located between the thumbnail and the waveform display.
-It shows the timeline in the display format specified in the Project Setup dialog (see page 99).
+It shows the timeline in the display format specified in the Project Setup dialog (see page 97).
 If you like, you can select an independent display format for the ruler by clicking on the arrow button to the right of it and selecting an option from the pop-up menu that appears (this affects the values in the info line too).
-For a list of the display format options, see page 96.
+For a list of the display format options, see page 94.